-(e) Each Stockholder hereby appoints Purchaser and any designee of Purchaser, and each of them individually, such Stockholder's true and lawful proxies and attorneys-in-fact (each, a "Proxy Holder"), with full power of substitution and re-substitution, and hereby authorizes each Proxy Holder to represent and vote (or consent pursuant to an action by written consent of the stockholders, if applicable), during the term of this Agreement, all of such Stockholder's Voting Shares in favor of the matters set forth in this Section 1 and to take any action necessary to effect this Section 1.
+(e) Each Stockholder hereby appoints Purchaser and any designee of Purchaser, and each of them individually, such Stockholder's true and lawful proxies and attorneys-in-fact (each, a "Proxy Holder"), with full power of substitution and resubstitution, and hereby authorizes each Proxy Holder to represent and vote (or consent pursuant to an action by written consent of the stockholders, if applicable), during the term of this Agreement, all of such Stockholder's Voting Shares in favor of the matters set forth in this Section 1 and to take any action necessary to effect this Section 1.
 This proxy and power of attorney is given to secure the performance of the duties of such Stockholder under this Agreement.
-Each Stockholder shall take such further actions or execute such other instruments as may be necessary to effect under this proxy.
+Each Stockholder shall take such further actions or execute such other instruments as may be necessary to effectuate the intent of this proxy.
 This proxy and power of attorney granted by each Stockholder shall be irrevocable during the term of this Agreement and shall be deemed to be coupled with an interest sufficient in law to support an irrevocable proxy.
 Each Stockholder hereby revokes any and all prior proxies and powers of attorney granted by such Stockholder with respect to the Voting Shares.
-Unless and until this Agreement terminates in accordance with Section 2(h) below, each Stockholder shall not purport to grant any other proxy or power of attorney with respect to any of the Voting Shares, deposit any of the Voting Shares into a voting trust or enter into any agreement (other than this Agreement), arrangement or understanding with any Person, directly or indirectly, to vote, grant any proxy or give instructions with respect to the voting of any of such Stockholder herein is a durable power of attorney and shall survive the dissolution, bankruptcy, death or incapacity of such Stockholder (to the extent applicable).
+Unless and until this Agreement terminates in accordance with Section 2(h) below, each Stockholder shall not purport to grant any other proxy or power of attorney with respect to any of the Voting Shares, deposit any of the Voting Shares into a voting trust or enter into any agreement (other than this Agreement), arrangement or understanding with any Person, directly or indirectly, to vote, grant any proxy or give instructions with respect to the voting of any of such Stockholder's Voting Shares, in each case, with respect to any of the matters set forth in this Section 1.
+The power of attorney granted by each Stockholder herein is a durable power of attorney and shall survive the dissolution, bankruptcy, death or incapacity of such Stockholder (to the extent applicable).
 The proxy and power of attorney granted hereunder shall terminate upon the termination of this Agreement in accordance with Section 2(h).